hmc-cs111-spring2023/practice-scala/README.md

 ### On your own machine, using your own installation of Scala

-You should be able to download and install [Scala](https://www.scala-lang.org/download/) and [sbt](https://www.scala-sbt.org/download.html) on your own machine.
+You can also download and install [Scala](https://www.scala-lang.org/download/) and [sbt](https://www.scala-sbt.org/download.html) on your own machine.

 We are using **Scala version 3.2.2** and **sbt version 1.8.2**.